Course: Math 458, Numerical Methods, Fall 2022

 Software: Matlab is freely available as a download for USC students.
 You should download and install this software on your personal computer.
 Instructions for downloading and installing this software can be found here: https://software.usc.edu/matlab/.
 If you have not done so already, you should create a Mathworks account, associated to your USC email address (https://www.mathworks.com/login).
 Once you have installed Matlab, you should then install the NCM package (available at the bottom of this page: https://www.mathworks.com/moler/chapters.html).
 Once the NCM package is installed, you can access some of its features by just typing "ncmgui" in the Matlab command line.

 Extra Credit Project: There will be an optional extra credit project, where students will create a computer program that plays a game (such as connect four or chess) in Matlab, and the top performers of a tournament will be awarded around 1% to 3% extra credit points for the course.
 The project would be due in the last week of class, and the "finals" of the tournament would occur in class during this time as well.
 Students can work in groups of up to three, and if a team wins some amount of extra credit, that credit will be split evenly among the participants.
-Also, copying any code from any online resource will result in automatic disqualification.
+Also, copying any code from any online resource or from another student will result in automatic disqualification.
 Since I will be running the finals on a Microsoft Surface Tablet (without much memory or processing power), you are not allowed to use any functions from any extra Matlab toolboxes, other than those functions in the most basic installation of Matlab.
-More details are TBD.

-Exam 1: Monday, September 26, 12PM-1250PM, WPH B26
+Exam 1: Wednesday, September 28, 12PM-1250PM, CPA 156

-Exam 2: Friday, November 5, 12PM-1250PM, WPH B26
+Exam 2: Friday, November 4, 12PM-1250PM, CPA 156

 Other Resources: An introduction to mathematical arguments, Michael Hutchings, An Introduction to Proofs, How to Write Mathematical Arguments